-The Instant Replay layer buffers the last couple of seconds of the layers below or a video source for instant replay.
+The Instant Replay layer buffers the last seconds of the layers below or a video source for instant replay.

 Setting up the Instant Replay layer

-First you need to think about what do you want to be able to replay: You can select either “Layers Below” or “Video Source” for the Source option in the Content section of the layers parameters.
+First, you need to think about what you want to be able to replay: You can select either “Layers Below” or “Video Source” for the Source option in the Content section of the layer’s parameters.

-The benefit of choosing “Layers Below” is that the complete content of all layers below the Instat Replay layer will be captured.
-E.g. if you have a Video Switcher, the switched output will be captures.
-Thats why we recommend to put the Instand Replay layer just above the video productions layers in order to have a clean signal (no other graphics):
+The benefit of choosing “Layers Below” is that the complete content of all layers below the Instant Replay layer will be captured.
+E.g. if you have a Video Switcher, the switched output will be captured.
+That’s why we recommend putting the Instant Replay layer just above the video productions layers in order to have a clean signal (no other graphics):

 If you choose to capture a certain “Video Source” you need to specify this source with the popup below.
 Now you can replay video content independently from the layer stack.

 The “Buffer” field let you control how much video footage in seconds should be buffered for instant replay.